mrkkrp/markkarpov.com/megaparsec/megaparsec.md

   requirements perfectly.

-* The second argument of `L.space` defines how to skip line comments, that is, comments that start with a given sequence of tokens and end with end of line.
-The `skipLineComment` helper allows to craft an auxiliary parser for line comments easily.
+* The second argument of `L.space` defines how to skip line comments, that is, comments that start with a given sequence of tokens and end with the end of line.
+The `skipLineComment` helper allows us to craft an auxiliary parser for line comments easily.

 * The third argument of `L.space` in turn defines how to pick up block
   comments: everything between starting and ending sequences of tokens.
-The `skipBlockComment` helper allows to deal with non-nested block comments.
+The `skipBlockComment` helper allows us to deal with non-nested block comments.
 If supporting nested block comments is desirable, `skipBlockCommentNested` should be used instead.

 Operationally, `L.space` tries all three parsers in turn as many times as it can till all of them cannot be applied anymore meaning that we have consumed